-Hardwood floor decision tool
+Hardwood flooring decision guide

 Can you buff and shine this hardwood floor?